Four Fs of Stress and Trauma: Fight, Flight, Freeze, Fawn Explained

 Examples of "Fight" Stress or Trauma Reaction

-When faced with stress or trauma, the fight response can emerge in various forms, ranging from protective to harmful, depending on the reaction and circumstances.
+When faced with stress or trauma, the fight response can show up in various forms, ranging from protective to harmful, depending on the reaction and circumstances.

 Defending Ideas: Aggressively defending your ideas or opinions in meetings or discussions.